Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 .. important::

-    Data providers are the TMS / XYZ data streaming services that can be connected to Mapflow to enable the instant imagery analysis and AI mapping.
+    Data providers are the TMS / XYZ data streaming services that can be connected to Mapflow to enable instant imagery analysis and AI mapping.
-    Under the Mapflow commercial plans, we provide commercial providers access, a services that provide basemaps and imagery updates on the specific terms.
-We are continuosly working on adding more commercial providers.
+    Under the Mapflow commercial plans, we provide commercial providers access, a services that provide basemaps and imagery updates on specific terms.
+We are continuously working on adding more commercial providers.
-    For more detail about the Imagery providers cost see :ref:`Mapflow prices <credits>`.
+    For more details about the Imagery providers cost, see :ref:`Mapflow prices <credits>`.

 Custom URL
 ~~~~~~~~~~~